jocephdelacruz/telegram-ai-scraper/README.md

 - **Resilient Error Handling**: Smart retry logic with graceful degradation for API issues and rate limiting
 - **Distributed Processing**: Uses Celery workers for parallel processing of AI analysis, notifications, and data storage
 - **Intelligent Message Filtering**: Country-specific keyword filtering with AI fallback for optimal performance and accuracy
+- **AI Exception Filtering**: Advanced AI-powered filtering to reduce false positives from news about other countries
+- **Enhanced Language Detection**: Improved Arabic language detection with mixed-content analysis
 - **Advanced Translation Architecture**: Modular translation system with Google Translate (free) and OpenAI (paid) backends
 - **Smart Translation Control**: Configure whether to translate trivial messages and which translation method to use
 - **Optimized Language Detection**: Reuses language detection from message analysis to avoid redundant API calls